amitman7/Extended-System-Programming-Laboratory-projects/Lab 2/README.md

+# Overview
-# Program Memory and Pointers, Debugging and Simulating Object Oriented Programming
+### Program Memory and Pointers, Debugging and Simulating Object Oriented Programming

 Lab goals:

 C primer
 Understanding storage addresses, introduction to pointers Pointers to basic data types, to structures, and to functions Simulating object-like behavior in C
-Remark : All the files mentioned in the lab text below are available on the course Moodle page.
-(This lab is to be done SOLO)

 Task 0: Using gdb(1) to debug segmentation fault
 You should finish this task before attending the lab session.